Welcome to BitScoop!

 The API Toolbox was designed to be as modular as possible to address a wide variety of use cases.
 But we know your needs as a developer are unique and that we might have missed something important to you.
 If you notice anything missing or have awesome ideas for how to improve BitScoop, please let us know!
 We're here to help!

 The BitScoop API Toolbox is built around interacting with "data providers," such as Facebook, Twitter, and Google, and the APIs they provide.
 The BitScoop API Toolbox makes requests on your behalf to data providers, operates on the data according to any configurations you specify, and transparently relays the results to you.
 We do our best to normalize irregularities such as authentication, aberrant data formats, token refreshing, etc.

 Toward this end, we give you a way to create a few different objects in our system that together establish an easier way to work with your data.

-Provider Maps are the JSON configuration objects that you create to describe the interactions with data providers.
+API Maps are the JSON configuration objects that you create to describe the interactions with data providers.
 They can include various sub-sections such as a description of the authentication scheme the data provider uses and endpoints from which you can obtain data.